mjnshosting/dig-ptr-range/README.md

 .cloginrc - Not something I created but it is required. check the example that I included.
 Google for further documentation.

-#Requirements:
+# Requirements:

-Install the "rancid" package from your OS's repo.
+Install the "dig" or its parent package from your OS's repo.
 This script was written on Fedora 22 system but was also tested on a Ubuntu system.

 .cloginrc needs to be in directory of script.